ismailakinkunmi/portfolio-site/README.md

 ### Acknowledgments

-Hat tip to my coding partners and code reviewer for their contribution.
+Hat tip to my coding partners and code reviewer for their contribution

+### License

+This project is MIT licensed